wchrapcynski/Star-Wars-API-UI/README.md

 ## API Notes
 A key thing to note about the API is that each category has a different hierarchy.
 So, I needed to create a seperate request for each one.
 This gave me a lot more control on what I could display at the cost of added quite a bit to the Javascript code.

+The server hosting the API can struggle to stay stable at times.
+I think it has a tendancy to slow down when there are a number of API requests.
+It usually comes back to life after a few minutes or so.

 ## Future Updates
 I'd like to set up a link for each category that would let the user see the rest of the database.
 There would be a 'Next' link where the next 10 items would display in that particular category.
+A search function would be great as well.